Sleds Take To The Lakes This Summer

 Noise Pollution: Watercross sleds are loud and can be heard across vast distances, severely affecting the soundscape.
 This noise over two days would disturb and distress people, pets, and wildlife.
 Would you welcome hearing high-speed engines revving from 9 am to 4 pm?
 Noise pollution is recognized as being almost as detrimental to humans as air pollution.
 Imagine how wildlife would be impacted by two days of high-speed activity.
 Environmental advocates say engine noise can disturb wildlife, potentially driving some species from their habitats.

 Wake Concerns: Pontoon boats and sleds must be mindful of the wake each water vehicle makes.
 Large wakes can cause damage to shorelines and interrupt wildlife in and around a lake.
-Shoreline nesting animals like loons, who build their nests in areas along the shore where wind-driven waves do not normally reach will be negatively impacted by increased wave activity and high waves.
+Shoreline nesting animals like loons, who build their nests in areas along the shore where wind-driven waves do generally not reach, will be negatively impacted by increased wave activity and high waves.
 Note: Are requirements related to wakes being addressed by the OWRA at these events?

 Invasive Species: The spreading of invasive aquatic plant species is always a concern with water vehicles, and watercross sleds are no exception.
 Aquatic plants can and do get caught on the underside of water vehicles.
 Sleds arriving on site that were not cleaned after previous usage could introduce an invasive plant species into an otherwise healthy lake.
-If the lake a watercross event is hosted contains invasive species sleds not cleaned could potentially contaminate the next body of water they enter.
-Note: Will OWRA be taking precautionary measures to prevent and mitigate the spread of invasive species from one lake to another during this event?
+If the lake a watercross event is hosted contains invasive species, sleds not cleaned could contaminate the next body of water they enter.
+Note: Will OWRA take precautionary measures to prevent and mitigate the spread of invasive species from one lake to another during this event?
 Will the sleds be inspected and cleaned before entering, exiting the lake, and leaving the site?

 Community Dynamic